sethwright/my-link-tree/README.md

 Your browsing it right now 😉

 ## [My Insta](https://instagram.com/seth.sesu)
-If you're interested in my interests and political opinions 😅.
+For my interests and political opinions 😅.
 Free free to request.